 If you are affected by Centrelink’s automated debt recovery program and do not know how to respond, or believe a debt has been wrongly raised, there are number of things you can do.

-The National Welfare Rights Network has prepared a factsheet to help you if you receive a letter from Centrelink asking you to confirm your income at myGov, or are contacted by a debt collector about a Centrelink debt.
+The National Social Security Rights Network has prepared a factsheet to help you if you receive a letter from Centrelink asking you to confirm your income at myGov, or are contacted by a debt collector about a Centrelink debt.
 This factsheet explains the letters you receive, how the online system works, and where you can find help.

 While Vinnies are not equipped to provide individual advice, we suggest that people who need further assistance seek advice from their local welfare rights centre, legal aid service, or community legal centre.